Abhay957/Abhaymark8/README.md

 # Abhaymark8
-Its an object interpreter app made through react.
+Its an object emoji interpreter app made through react.

 Created with CodeSandbox